Heart Rate Zones Calculator

 About the Heart Rate Zones Calculator

 Heart rate zones are intensity bands based on your maximum heart rate.
-Training in the right zone produces specific adaptations: Zone 1-2 builds aerobic base and fat-burning capacity; Zone 3 builds endurance; Zone 4-5 builds speed and VO2 max.
-Most beginners train too hard too often - in Zone 3-4 when they should be in Zone 2 - limiting long-term progress.
-Zone-based training is the foundation of every serious endurance athlete's program.
+Training in the right zone produces specific physiological adaptations: Zone 1-2 builds aerobic base, improves mitochondrial density, and develops fat-burning capacity; Zone 3 builds aerobic endurance; Zone 4-5 builds speed, lactate threshold, and VO2 max.
+The critical insight is that most recreational runners and cyclists train in Zone 3 (moderate intensity) by default - hard enough to not be comfortable, but not hard enough to produce speed adaptations.
+This is called the gray zone, and it limits long-term progress.

 Heart Rate Zone Calculation